Hosta

 Plant Highlights

-- Comments: one of the easiest plants to grow; plentiful variety in leaf shapes and sizes from which to choose
+• Comments: one of the easiest plants to grow; plentiful variety in leaf shapes and sizes from which to choose - one of the many reasons why they are such popular perennial border plants.

 These plants can be found and grown in just about any temperate climate.
 They do require some cooler temperatures and an occasional frost to perform well.

-With some partial shade (remember that this means your plants need shaded from the hot late afternoon sun) these beauties will thrive in your garden areas.
+With limited sun exposure (remember that this means your plants need to be shaded from the hot late afternoon sun) these beauties will thrive in your garden areas.

 The flower stalk on these plants is called a "scape" and scape heights may vary from year to year typically depending upon the age of the plant.